-New entrant Members participating in prevocational service may be compensated in accordance with applicable Federal laws and regulations, but the provision of prevocational services is intended to lead to a permanent integrated employment situation.
-Members may also participate in prevocational services who do not express a desire to pursue integrated employment provided that the new entrant understand the purpose of the service authorization is to allow the new entrant to fully understand the option of integrated employment in order to make an informed choice about whether to pursue it.
+New entrant Members participating in prevocational service may be compensated in accordance with applicable Federal laws and regulations, but the provision of prevocational services is intended to lead to an integrated employment situation.

-Community Based Prevocational Services- are not considered successful outcomes for LCI members, but a service that can be provided to help members develop their employability skills or to gain an understanding of Integrated Employment.
-Prevocational Services will take place in a community setting.
+Community Based Prevocational Services are not considered a successful outcome for LCI members, but do represent a service that can be provided to enable members to develop their employability skills or to gain an understanding of and experience with Integrated Employment.
+Community Based Prevocational Services will take place in a community setting.
 These services are for a defined period of time.
-All activities authorized must have a correlation to the development of work skills and to promote finding community employment.
-Training may include the following but limited to: career building classes or workshops, local business tours, employer presentations, job shadowing and exploration, informational interviews and job fairs
+All activities authorized must have a correlation to the development of work skills and to promote securing and maintaining community employment.
+Training may include but not be limited to the following: career building classes or workshops, local business tours, employer presentations, job shadowing and exploration, informational interviews and job fairs.
+Member progress for Community Based Prevocational Services will be reported on a monthly basis to the IDT staff and/or ESC